bnewell/bnewell.github.io/_posts/2016-9-14-MarkdownHelpsYouKISS.md

 layout: post
 title: Markdown helps you KISS
 ---
 Writing articles and blog posts has never been so easy.
-Using the markup language "Markdown" allows me to quickly write using "an easy-to-read, easy-to-write plain text format” [1].
-Software then converts this Markdown to HTML and makes it compatible with the web.
+Using the markup language "Markdown", I'm able to quickly write using "an easy-to-read, easy-to-write plain text format” [Wikipedia](https://en.wikipedia.org/wiki/Markdown).
+Software can then convert it directly into HTML.

 I think I may have been one of the last people on Earth still writing articles directly using HTML.
 I knew it was inefficient but I wanted that control that writing HTML gives you.
 And it does give you absolute control, but it is also absolutely time consuming.